MinecraftServerControl/mscs/README.md

 If you wish to configure the script manually, please visit the [wiki page] (https://github.com/sandain/MinecraftServerControlScript/wiki/Manual-Configuration).

+### Updating MSCS
+Periodically Minecraft Server Control Script is updated to address bug fixes and add new features.
+The easiest way to fetch the latest update, assuming you used [the easiest way to install the script](#downloading-the-script), first `cd` into the folder where you downloaded MSCS.
+Then, type:

+    git pull

+You can alternatively use [one of the other methods](#other-ways-to-download) to download the latest version.
+Just `cd` into the folder containing the MSCS download to continue.

+Once you have the latest version of MSCS downloaded, type:

+    sudo make update

 ## Getting started guide
 So you successfully installed the script--great!